Energy Orchard (album)

-Energy Orchard was the self-titled, debut album from Northern Ireland-based rock band, Energy Orchard, and was released in 1990.
+Energy Orchard was the debut album by Northern Ireland-based rock band Energy Orchard, released in 1990.

+Critical reception

+The Boston Globe deemed the album "a gem, filled with U2's spiritual optimism and a smart, diverse sound that pays homage to U2, Dire Straits, Bob Dylan, John Cougar Mellencamp and early rhythm 'n' blues rockers such as the Yardbirds and Animals."

 Track listing

 All tracks composed by Bap Kennedy; except where noted.